SERVICE NO: 3271

 As only loyal Australians do”

-On 8 September 1917, in the “Kennel Notes” column of the Leader (Melbourne) there appeared a letter from Abraham Tredrea:
+On 8 September 1917, in the “Kennel Notes” column of the Leader (Melbourne), there appeared a letter from Abraham Tredrea:

 “I received word on Friday last re my son, F. S. Tredrea, saying he was killed in action on the 19th of July, 1916.
 You will remember he was then reported missing.
 I miss him very much.
 He was a very smart boy in the fancy, both in dogs and poultry.
 He was known by the Collie fanciers of Melbourne, and I am sure his friends in the fancy will be sorry to read the sad news.”

-Ada and young Harold moved to Stawell where Ada remained until just prior to her death at Ararat in 1962.
+Ada and young Harold moved to Stawell, where Ada remained until just prior to her death at Ararat in 1962.
 She never remarried.
 Harold moved to Melbourne in the 1930s and married.
 Francis’ father Abraham passed away in Hamilton in 1932.
 He had suffered much loss during his life and he was finally at rest.
-On the second anniversary of Francis’ death, Abraham had placed a notice in the Hamilton Spectator:
+On the second anniversary of Francis’ death, Abraham placed a notice in the Hamilton Spectator:

 His actions, though his voice is still;